Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Black Suit (with 5 suits)

 * The purple suit is replaced by a black suit.
-* It works similar to the other suits in that you can clue black cards with black clues.
-* There is only one of each black card in the deck, which means that every black card is "critical".

 ### White Suit (with 5 suits)

 * The purple suit is replaced by a white suit.
-* No color clues touch the white suit.

 ### Rainbow Suit (one of each) (with 5 suits)

 * The purple suit is replaced by a rainbow suit.
-* All color clues will "touch" the rainbow suit.
 * There is only one of each rainbow card in the deck, which means that every rainbow card is "critical".

 ### Up or Down